Sage North America recently announced that Sage One, its entry-level accounting and project management system, now offers electronic payment options.

 Sage One was designed with business-service professionals in mind.
 Typical users might be consultants, web developers or graphics designers — i.e., small businesses and entrepreneurs who bill out professional work on an hourly or project basis.

-Sage is also known for its Sage Payment Solutions, ACT! contact management software, Sage accounting for small businesses, and Peachtree accounting software for SMBs.
+Sage is also known for its Sage Payment Solutions, contact management software, Sage accounting for small businesses, and Sage 50 (formerly Peachtree) accounting software for SMBs.

 Sage Group plc, the parent company, was first formed in 1981 and currently supports more than 6 million customers around the world.
 The company is headquartered in the UK.
 Sage North America is headquartered in Irvine, California.